ArduPilot/ardupilot_wiki/plane/source/docs/servo-functions.rst

 Now that you understand the basics of the servo output functions you should read the guide for your particular type of aircraft.

-Before you do that however, you should make sure you have correctly setup your :ref:`RC inputs <rc-throw-trim>`.
+Before you do that, however, you should make sure you have correctly setup your :ref:`RC inputs <rc-throw-trim>`.

 .. toctree::